A New Era for Cuesports: WPA World Junior Heyball Championship 2024 Concludes in Bangalore - www.lokmattimes.com

 A New Era for Cuesports: WPA World Junior Heyball Championship 2024 Concludes in Bangalore

-PNN Bangalore (Karnataka) [India], December 4: The world of cuesports witnessed a game-changing moment as the inaugural World Junior ...
+Bangalore (Karnataka) [India], December 3: The world of cuesports witnessed a game-changing moment as the inaugural World Junior Heyball ...

 The championship showcased the next generation of Heyball stars: